 If your answer is “their email address”, you need to gather a little more information.
 Ideally, you’ll have at least their first name, company, and industry.

-Your content should be aimed specifically at achieving your goal (whether that’s a phone call, a download, or something else).
+Your content should be aimed specifically at achieving your goal.
 That means every sentence should serve some purpose towards that goal.

 A crucial point is to make it easy for them to take the desired action.
 If you’re aiming to get them on the phone, for example, provide a link to your calendar where they can book time for a call.